kudulab/docker-terraform-dojo/README.md

 1. Create a new feature branch from the main branch
 1. Work on your changes in that feature branch.
 If you want, describe you changes in [CHANGELOG.md](CHANGELOG.md)
-1. Build your image locally to check that it succeeds: `./tasks build_local`
+1. Build your image locally to check that it succeeds: `./tasks build`
 1. Test your image locally: `./tasks itest`.
 You may need to install the test framework - you can do it with `sudo ./tasks install_bats`
 1. If you are happy with the results, create a PR from your feature branch to master branch